smykes/basketball-gm-player-browser/README.md

-    :3pt > n //returns players with a three point rating higher than n :pas > n //returns players with a passer rating higher than n :reb > n //returns players with a rebound rating higher than n
+    :3pt > n //returns players with a three point rating higher than n :pas > n //returns players with a passer rating higher than n :reb > n //returns players with a rebound rating higher than n :tal > n //returns players with a height rating higher than n :str > n //returns players with a strength rating higher than n :spd > n //returns players with a speed rating higher than n :jmp > n //returns players with a jump rating higher than n :end > n //returns players with a endurance rating higher than n :ins > n //returns players with a inside rating higher than n :dnk > n //returns players with a dunk rating higher than n :fth > n //returns players with a free throw rating higher than n :fgo > n //returns players with a field goal rating higher than n :blk > n //returns players with a block rating higher than n :drb > n //returns players with a dribble rating higher than n :pot > n //returns players with a potential rating higher than n

 where 'n' is a whole number.